luongquochai/Learning/Golang/Section5_map/README.md

 **NOTE FOR SECTION 5: MAP**

-- Invalid receiver type map
+- Invalid receiver type map.

-- Why we might use a struct instead of a map or vice versa ?
+# Why we might use a struct instead of a map or vice versa ?

 **map** | **struct**

 - All keys-values must be the same type | - Values can be of different type.

 - Keys are indexed-we can iterate over them | - Keys don't support indexing.